Holy Forever

 "Holy Forever" is a song by American contemporary Christian musician Chris Tomlin.
 It impacted Christian radio in the United States on March 10, 2023, as the fourth single from Tomlin's fourteenth studio album, Always (2022).
 Tomlin co-wrote the song with Brian Johnson, Jason Ingram, Jenn Johnson, and Phil Wickham.
 Jonathan Smith handled the production of the single.

 "Holy Forever" peaked at No. 1 on the US Hot Christian Songs chart published by Billboard.
 It was nominated for the Grammy Award for Best Contemporary Christian Music Performance/Song at the 2023 Grammy Awards.

+In 2023, Jenn Johnson led the song on Bethel Music's live album Come Up Here.